-The right to make a request in relation to study or training applies to employees in organisations with 250 or more employees from 6 April 2010.
-The right will not be extended to employees in organisations with fewer than 250 employees.
+The right to make a request in relation to study or training applies to employees in organisations with 250 or more employees.
+The right does not extend to employees in organisations with fewer than 250 employees.

 What type of study or training is within its scope?